 There are many types of granite.
-The type of granite a particular specimen is depends upon the percentages of minerals that make up the rock, especially quartz, alkali feldspar and plagioclase feldspar.
+Which type depends upon the percentages of minerals that make up the rock, especially quartz, alkali feldspar and plagioclase feldspar.
 The types are given letter designations that generally indicate what kind of parent rock went into the making of the granite.
 So we could have an I-type granite that was formed from an igneous parent rock, an S-type granite that was formed from sedimentary parent rock or an M-type that is derived from rocks that are from the mantle.

 This rock makes up a large part of the continental plates.
 It is lighter than the basalts of the oceanic plates and so it floats over them.
 It is the most common bedrock in continental plates.

 It is a very hard and durable stone and so it is used in construction as a building stone.
 It is also used to make floor tiles.
 Some granites can be polished and make beautiful counter tops and tables.
 Until the 18 th century granite could only be carved by hand.
 When steam powered cutting and dressing tool were developed by Alexander MacDonald in Aberdeen, Scotland in 1832 granite became a popular decorative stone.
 It was used to make head stones in Cemeteries across the United Kingdom.
 These gravestones were considered to be a status symbol by those in Victorian Britain.

 Now it is carved with computer controlled machines or sandblasted using rubber coatings to protect polished surfaces.